dishac01/Cyber-Knowledge-Base/TryHackMe/Hide-and-Seek.md

-''🕵️ Hide and Seek - TryHackMe Writeup''
+**🕵️ Hide and Seek - TryHackMe Writeup**

-Room Overview
+Room Overview:
 The Hide and Seek room focuses on Linux persistence mechanisms and basic digital forensics investigation.
 The objective is to locate multiple hidden flag fragments left by an attacker across different persistence locations and combine them to obtain the final flag.

-Skills Learned
+Skills Learned:
 Linux persistence techniques
 Incident response investigation
 Systemd service analysis